Vaguery/tablecloth/docs/index.md

 ### skyline reducer

-Given a set of boxes, return the smallest subset of the same boxes which produces the same skyline.
+Given a set of boxes, return the smallest subset those boxes which produces the same skyline.
 That is, remove any box which does not contribute to the skyline.
+For example, in the sketch above, the little red box can be removed without changing the skyline at all, so it should be removed.

 ### skyline optimizer

 Given a set of boxes, return a new set of boxes which together form the same skyline, _and is of minimum size_.
 That is, the number of boxes you use to construct the new skyline should be the minimum possible number of boxes, of any size.
+Be sure to take into account situations where two boxes of the same height are adjacent to one another, and feel free to use long, low boxes span several stretches of skyline that happen to be the same height.

+### skyline counter

+Given a set of boxes, return an integer that represents the number of different "altitudes" in the whole skyline function.
+In other words, how many different horizontal lines comprise it, for all `x` values?

+### skyline histogrammer

+Given a set of boxes, return a collection (in any order) of `(y, x)` pairs, where `y` is a specific unique height of the skyline function, and the associated `x` is the _total_ skyline distance at that height exactly, over all possible `x`.
+Not including the table-top `x=0` value, of course.

 ## Kata